Showing all 3 results

 Neonatal Opioid Withdrawal Syndrome

 Long-term use of this medication during pregnancy can cause withdrawal in the newborn baby.
-Neonatal narcotic withdrawal syndrome, different opioid withdrawal syndrome in adults, may be life-threatening if not recognized and treated.
+Neonatal narcotic withdrawal syndrome, a different opioid withdrawal syndrome in adults, may be life-threatening if not recognized and treated.

 Before taking Norco